mahaloz/ctf-wiki-en/docs/misc/archive/zip.md

 #### Basics

-In the **central directory** in the `ZIP` format above, we emphasize there is `2 byte` for the general purpose bit flag. different bit have different meanings.
+In the **central directory** in the `ZIP` format above, we emphasize there is `2 byte` for the general-purpose bit flag. different bits have different meanings.

 ```
 Bit 0: If set, indicates that the file is encrypted.